Jbleezy/BO1-Reimagined/README.md

 * Add left and right empty idle, drop, raise, sprint, and dive anims for dual wields weapons (engine currently uses only main weapon anims for these)

 ### Maybe
+* Ascension: obtain Double Tap by getting perk bottle with all other perks already?
 * Remove switching weapons check from perks, knives, and pack-a-punch?
 * Shangri-La: should mud pit sidequest step need the radio to be activated to work?
 No
 * Moon: should teleporter gate start going down before power is on?
 No